Domestic Violence Awareness

 Healing After Domestic Violence

 Once you’re safely away from your abuser, realize that it will take time and good counseling to get rid of the emotional effects from the abuse.
 A lot of time, depending on how long the abuse went on.
 My children and I were naïve and thought that getting away from him was all that was needed.
 We were so wrong.
-Eleven years later, and we are still working through the past.
+Twelve years later, and we are still working through the past.
 It has definitely gotten better over the years, but healing comes in layers like those of an onion.
 Stuff gets exposed.
 We work through it.
 It’s quiet for awhile, and then another aspect or memory comes to light.

 If you live in a home full of abuse, don’t stay.
 As your kids get older, they will come to believe that you agreed with the abuser.
 That has been the hardest thing for me to deal with.
 I hung in there for 21 years, hoping that things would get better, while my children’s tender hearts were broken over and over.
+Looking back, that was a big mistake.

 Impact of Abuse on Your Faith

 Also, if you and your abuser share a faith practice, the abuse will negatively impact both your own and your children’s faith.
 The abuse will get so tangled up with your belief in God, that confusion will set in.
 Abuse will make your children turn away from your faith.
 This is what happened to us.
 It took years for me to even be comfortable walking into a church again.
 Don’t make the mistake I did, and think that your children will be able to separate out their faith from the abuse.
-They will associate the faith practices with the abuse, especially if they are older.
+They will associate the faith practices with the abuse, especially if they’re older.

 No one deserves domestic violence.
 Real love doesn’t hurt.
 You don’t need to be afraid of your partner.
 Get help and leave.
 It won’t get better.
 Your abuser will not see the error of his/her ways.
 He/She will never admit they’re wrong.
 Do what you have to, and leave.
 Just do it.
 If you’re in this situation, I would be happy to talk with you.
 Leaving him was the hardest thing I’ve ever done, but it was so worth it!